 Today Proclima has evolved to BCR Standard, the current project guaranteeing the rights acquired under the initiative's registration with Proclima, reviewed the new versions of the BCR standard, and has demonstrated that it meets the conditions to evolve as well as the standard, to its registration under BCR.
-This is shown in the compliance with the applicability of the standard (see sections below) and the methodological process contemplated in the AR-ACM0003 and BCR00011 V4.0 methodology.
-And finally, for the current registration, we proceeded to use the methodological tools for risk assessment, tool for assessing compliance with the Sustainable Development Goals, among others, which were not contemplated by BCR.
-The results of these adjustments can be reviewed throughout this report and in the annexes.
+This is shown in the compliance with the applicability of the standard (see sections below) and the methodological process contemplated in the AR-ACM0003 and BCR0001 V4.0 methodology.
+And finally, for the current registration, we proceeded to use the methodological tools for risk assessment, tool for assessing compliance with the

-1 According to chapter 3 of BCR0001 V4.0.
+&lt;sup>2 According to chapter 3 of BCR0001 V4.0.
 This Methodology is based on the CDM Methodology: "AR-ACM0003.
 A/R Large-scale Consolidated Methodology.
 Afforestation and reforestation of lands except wetlands.
 Version 02.0 AR and CDM tools applicable to this projects' type.